 - Certain value or income derived from employer-provided stock option or stock purchase grants or rights12

 In no case can regular wages be lower than the applicable minimum wage.
-It is illegal for an employer in California to pay you less than the minimum wage.13
+It is unlawful for an employer in California to pay you less than the minimum wage.13

 Your compensation may be based on hourly pay, salary, piece compensation, production bonus, or commission.